How Can We Help You?

 2. What is the difference between the Personal and Professional Breathalyzer models you offer?
 Is a Professional Breathalyzer worth the extra money?

-All breathalyzers sold at Breathalyzer.net are high quality and accurate products, and all are FDA 510(k) cleared, which means that product information and accuracy testing have been reviewed, and the product has been deemed "safe and effective" for consumer use.
+All breathalyzers sold at Breathalyzer.net are high quality and accurate products, and meet the standards of FDA 510(k) cleared devices, which means that the product has been deemed "safe and effective" for consumer use.

 Professional Breathalyzers (which utilize fuel cell sensors) provide the following benefits over Personal Breathalyzers (which utilize semiconductor sensors):